 Potential Obstacles To Appraisal

 It’s worth remembering, however, that most doctors have not received formal training in prescribing medicinal cannabis and are still largely ignorant of the therapeutic benefits of CBD oil.
 As a result, they might be reluctant to prescribe it as a form of treatment.
-He or she might also be unfamiliar with the different TGA pathways to accessing medical cannabis.
+They might also be unfamiliar with the different TGA pathways to accessing medical cannabis.

-This can be a major obstacle and signals the need for a change in direction.
-If it’s the case, then it’s probably time to ask for a referral so you can speak to a trained cannabis practitioner or visit a cannabis clinic.
+This can be a significant obstacle and signals the need for a change in direction.
+If it’s the case, it’s probably time to ask for a referral so you can speak to a trained cannabis practitioner or visit a cannabis clinic.

-The expert cannabis practitioner or clinician will be more knowledgeable on the subject and be better placed to advise you about the suitability of medical cannabis in relation to your particular condition.
+The expert cannabis practitioner or clinician will be more knowledgeable on the subject and be better placed to advise you about the suitability of medical cannabis for your particular condition.
 In other words, you will be more accurately assessed.

 For example, they might decide that a product containing both CBD and THC might be more beneficial in treating your condition.
-They will also be much more familiar with the TGA application process itself, eliminating any possibility of hitches and snags along the way.
+They will also be much more familiar with the TGA application process, eliminating any possibility of hitches and snags.

 Step 2.
 Doctor Applies for Approval Access Treatment